-Heritage-listed Honour Avenue in Macedon should be your first stop, as it is for droves of camera-wielding tourists.
-Park nearby then walk to the avenue for unobscured snaps of 154 large pin oaks creating a breathtaking orange-red canopy.
-Note that the trees are at prime vibrancy in April.
+Less than an hour from Melbourne, the rolling Macedon Ranges are awash with rich hues in the autumn months.
+Heritage-listed Honour Avenue in Macedon is the first stop for snap-happy visitors.
+Park nearby and walk to the avenue for photos of 154 large pin oaks creating a breathtaking orange-red canopy.
+See the trees at their colourful best in April.

+The towns and gardens of the Dandenong Ranges, Healesville and Warburton offer a dazzling parade of russet and yellow foliage.
 Maples, beech trees and a pretty lake framed by golden ginkgos paint an idyllic picture at Sherbrooke's historic Alfred Nicholas Memorial Gardens.
 Nearby, George Tindale Memorial Gardens, and the Dandenong Ranges Botanic Garden in Olinda, provide equally spectacular autumnal vistas.

 Unable to get data